 Where did you work before Trinity Ventures?

-Prior to co-founding Trinity, I was with three venture backed tech companies and served as CEO of two of them, Covalent Systems and Acurex.
-All were high growth companies that were eventually acquired.
+Prior to co-founding Trinity, I was with three venture-backed tech companies and served as CEO of two of them: Covalent Systems and Acurex.
+All were high-growth companies that were eventually acquired.
 My longest CEO gig (10 years) was with Acurex, which reached revenues of $65 million during my tenure.

 What is your investment focus and why?

 My focus at Trinity is in enterprise software and B-to-B commerce.
-It is the area that draws best on my experience from my operating days, and has been an attractive investment domain since we first launched Trinity.
+It is the area that draws best on my experience from my operating days, and it has been an attractive investment domain ever since we first launched Trinity.